Belize News Post is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 Evaporated Milk

-Flan, custard, and Belizean coconut tart filling all build on evaporated milk’s reduced water content.
-Carnation’s 12oz cans are the diaspora pantry standard — every Belizean grandmother kept these on the shelf.
+Flan, custard, and Belizean coconut tart filling all build on evaporated milk's reduced water content.
+The 12oz can is the diaspora pantry standard.

 Joe Post, founder and editor of Belize News Post, cooking outdoors in Belize